rc2dev/dotfiles/README.md

 ## Automatic installation

-Just run `./install` and select what to stow.
+Just run `./install`.
 Any specific configurations for the machine will be installed automatically.

 ## Directory structure

-Each directory holds a set of cumulative settings.
+The `home` directory holds my main configuration, while machine specific settings are placed under `hosts`.

 The installation is done with GNU Stow.
-For example, to install my cli and gui configs:
+For example, to install my main configuration:

 ```
-stow -t ~ cli gui
+stow -t ~ home
 ```

-Machine specific configuration is placed under `hosts`.

-The directory `dconf` is not _stowable_.
-It holds gsettings configurations in plain text, and you can run this command to load them:
+The `dconf` directory holds gsettings configurations in plain text, and they can be load with this command:

 ```
 cat dconf/*.conf | dconf load /